-- 1. IN COMPLIANCE.
-An updated MAP was submitted on January 22, 2015 and approved by AQD. - 2.
-IN COMPLIANCE.
+2. IN COMPLIANCE.
 Volatile matter in coke shall not exceed 0.94% by weight based on a 12-month rolling average.
 Based on the attached records, the 12-month rolling volatility is below this level.
-Facility tests for volatility for quality purposes as well. (#3 attached) - 3.
-IN COMPLIANCE.
+Facility tests for volatility for quality purposes as well. (attached)

+3. IN COMPLIANCE.
 Shall not cause a standpipe lid to be open on an oven which is more than 3 ovens ahead of the one being pushed.
 Facility is demonstrating compliance through training of the operators.
 At this time, I do not have information that indicates this is not sufficient.
-Based on visible observations during prior inspections, I did not notice any open standpipe lids on in service ovens that did not meet this condition. - 4.
-IN COMPLIANCE.
+Based on visible observations during prior inspections, I did not notice any open standpipe lids on in service ovens that did not meet this condition.

+4. IN COMPLIANCE.
 Excess COG shall be sent off site when dry coal charged exceeds 1.3MM tons per 12 month rolling time period (based on equation in the permit).
-Dry coal charged has not exceeded 1.3MM for the 12-month rolling time period June 2016- June 2017. (#2 and #4 attached)
+Dry coal charged has not exceeded 1.3MM for the 12-month rolling time period July 2017- July 2018 so no COG has been required to go off site. (attached)